mechaminds111/WRO/README.md

 The robot is capable of following the track, avoiding obstacles, recognizing traffic signs and completing the parking challenge without human intervention.

-### Technical Specifications
-* **Dimensions:** 250mm (Length) x 180 mm (Width) x 150 mm (Height) — *Within the maximum allowed 300 x 200 x 300 mm boundary.*
-* **Total Weight:** 1.35 kg — *Under the maximum limit of 1.5 kilograms.*

 ## Vehicle & Mechanical Design

 Our vehicle is an autonomous model car according to the WRO 2026 Future Engineers rules.
 The mechanical design is based on the classic Ford Model T architecture, using a rear-wheel-drive system where a single large LEGO motor provides power to the rear axle, while a single smaller LEGO motor acts as the steering motor to control the front wheels.
+This balances the vehicle's driving dynamics and prevents the tires from slipping sideways during tight cornering.
+Both drive wheels are physically locked to the same axle, completely eliminating any form of prohibited electronic or independent dual-motor differential setups.

+### Technical Specifications
+* **Dimensions:** 250mm (Length) x 180 mm (Width) x 150 mm (Height) — *Within the maximum allowed 300 x 200 x 300 mm boundary.*
+* **Total Weight:** 1.035 kg — *Under the maximum limit of 1.5 kilograms.*

 ### Kinematics & Drivetrain Architecture
 * **Steering Actuation:** We used a single LEGO steering motor configured with a physical geometry (Ackermann steering concept) to manage turning angles.
-This provides smooth traction and prevents the tires from slipping sideways during tight cornering.
+This provides smooth traction and prevents the tires from slipping sideways during sharp turns.
-* **Propulsion System:** Driven by a single angular high-torque LEGO motor connected to a fixed rear axle drivetrain via a 1:1 gearbox layout.Both drive wheels are physically locked to the same axle, completely eliminating any form of prohibited electronic or independent dual-motor differential setups.
+* **Propulsion System:** Driven by a single large LEGO motor connected to the rear axle with a 1:1 gear ratio.
+Both rear wheels are locked on the same axle, which perfectly follows the rules by eliminating any dual-motor or differential setups.
 * **Wheel Restrictions:** The vehicle rides exclusively on high-grip rubber tires.